Accounting and Financial Analysis

 Why Get Certified

-Upon successful completion of the Mastering Leadership and Management programme, you’ll earn a certificate of completion from the London School of Business.
+Upon successful completion of the Mastering Accounting and Financial Analysis programme, you’ll earn a certificate of completion from the London School of Business.

 Student Support